wp-plugins/add-to-any/README.txt

 5. Color chooser for your universal sharing menu

 == Changelog ==

+= 1.1.3 =
+* Fix validation and semantics of script tag placement, particularly when button is contained in a list element

 = 1.1.2 =
 * Fix settings page conflict with certain features of the Jetpack plugin and other plugins & themes